All spherically symmetric charged anisotropic solutions for compact star: Introduction

 Algorithm for perfect fluid and anisotropic uncharged fluid is already published by others \cite{Lake2003,Lake2004,Herrera2008}.
 In his work Lake \cite{Lake2003,Lake2004} has considered an algorithm based on the choice of a single monotone function which generates all regular static spherically symmetric perfect as well as anisotropic fluid solutions of Einstein's equations.
 On the other hand, Herrera et al. \cite{Herrera2008} have extended the algorithm to the case of locally anisotropic fluids.
 Therefore, there remains a natural choice of an algorithm to a more general case with the inclusion of charge along with anisotropic fluid distribution.

 Under the above background and motivation, therefore in the present paper, we have carried out investigation for a relativistic stellar model with charged anisotropic fluid sphere.
-The schematic format of this study is as follows: We provide the Einstein-Maxwell field equations for charged anisotropic stellar source in Sec.
-2 whereas allied algorithm has been constructed in Sec.
-3. The general solutions are shown in Sec.
+The schematic format of this study is as follows: We provide the Einstein-Maxwell field equations for charged anisotropic stellar source in Sect.
+2 whereas allied algorithm has been constructed in Sect.
+3. The general solutions are shown in Sect.
 4, along with a special example for the index $n=1$ and matching of the interior solution with the exterior Reissner-Nordstr{\"o}m solution.
-In Sec.
+In Sect.
 5 we explore several interesting properties of the physical parameters which include density, pressure, stability, charge, anisotropy and redshift.
-Special case studies have been conducted in Sec.
+Special case studies have been conducted in Sect.
 6 to verify (i) mass-radius ratio and (ii) density of the star both of which clearly indicate that the model represents stable configuration of a strange compact star.
-Sec.
+Sect.
 7 is devoted as a platform for providing some salient features and concluding remarks.